Deep Dish Swift - Day 3

 .

-The talk then transitioned into DSLs, which I think is a term that I’m not to keen about when developers use about the stuff they build (discussion for another post?).
-The result builder section was pretty nice, and I truly appreciated that Zach concluded the talk with a list of reasons why to not use DeckUI.
+The talk then transitioned into DSLs, which is a term that I’m not overly keen on when devs use about the stuff they build (discussion for another post?).
+The result builder section was nice, and I appreciated that Zach ended his talk with a few reasons why to not use DeckUI.

 Vince Davis